-3.13 The proposals above to adapt local management of the register can commence from January 2014.
-However, the full move across to a common housing register shared with Housing Associations will require a more phased approach.
-The current housing register is based on a points system and contained within Capita Open Housing.
-The proposal would be to progress the implementation phase to prepare for a move across to the new banding system.
+- 3.13 The proposals above to adapt local management of the register can commence from January 2014.
+However, the full move across to a common housing register for Flintshire shared with Housing Associations will require a phased approach.
 This would include working with Flintshire Corporate IT colleagues to develop a test system that could run behind the existing register so that any impacts can be assessed with a full move over potentially planned for the end of 2014.
 The IT development will need to include options for hosting the register and providing access to Housing Associations.
 Corporate IT and Business Systems colleagues will be fully involved in the development and consideration of options.
-The SARTH project is a standing agenda item at the Housing IT Steering Group.
-The necessary IT development time would give officers in the team the opportunity to carry out cleansing work on the current register by contacting people on the register to discuss their current application and status and ensure all information is fully up to date and explain the changes to the register and allocations policy.

-3.14 The proposed timescales above are outlined in a project plan attached at appendix 2.
+The IT development time would give officers in the team the opportunity to carry out cleansing work on the current register by contacting people on the register to discuss their current application, ensure all information is fully up to date and explain the changes to the register and allocations policy. - 3.14 The proposed timescales above are outlined in a project plan attached at appendix 2.
 The plan details the high level activities required to implement the policy and register in Flintshire.